-Moey inc is a dedicated group of award-winning designers, educators, programmers, media experts and storytellers
+Moey inc. is a dedicated group of award-winning designers, technologists, programmers, media experts, educators and storytellers.

-Molly Lenore is co-founder and president of Moey Inc., a company devoted to the development of exhibits at the intersection of art, science, technology, design and education.
+Molly Lenore is president and co-founder of Moey Inc., a company devoted to the development of technology-driven environments and exhibitory found at the intersection of art, science, technology, design and education.
 Molly specializes in conceptual design and creation of media installations and interactive public spaces.
 Her work, which is both artistic and educational, strives to make content engaging, comprehensible and immersive.
 She has developed and designed work for public spaces, museums, art galleries and fellow artists.
 She also has experience working in the world of interactive television, film and games.
 Much of her recent work explores and experiments with the expected parameters of large-scale crowd interaction.
-With the vision of an artist and the sensitivity of a storyteller, Molly is able to use cutting edge technology to ensure that the content of any given project is always featured and never overshadowed.

 For eight years Molly held the position of senior new technology artist with The American Museum of Natural History in New York City.
 While at the museum, she utilized her talents as media artist to create interactive spaces, design large-scale sculptures and take the museum's multimedia experience beyond the kiosk format and into immersive interactive environments.

-Molly has been a guest lecturer at the Harvard Graduate School of Design, New York University, Pratt Institute, Parsons School of Design and the Academy of Art College in San Francisco.
-She has been invited to speak at conferences and gatherings, including SIGGRAPH, The Museum Computer Network and Ozone.
+Molly has been a guest lecturer at the Harvard Graduate School of Design, Virginia Tech, Columbia University, New York University, New York Medical College, The New School, Weill Cornell Medical College, Pratt College, Parsons School of Design and the Academy of Art College in San Francisco.
+She has been invited to speak at conferences and gatherings such as SIGGRAPH, NGLCC Global 5th LGBT Summit of the Americas, The Museum Computer Network, and Ozone.
 She has been recognized and has won numerous international awards for her work.

 Co-Founder, Vice President

 Joey Stein, co-founder and vice president of Moey Inc., is devoted to finding creative technical solutions that stitch together art, science, technology, design and education.